KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 # Event Delegation (asked in Tech Mahindra)
 Event Delegation is a pattern based upon the concept of Event Bubbling.

 Event delegation is a technique where you attach a single event listener to a parent element, and that event listener handles events occurring on its child elements.
+It’s useful for dynamically created elements or when you have a large number of elements.
 It helps optimize performance and reduce memory consumption.

+Instead of attaching an event listener to each individual element, event delegation involves attaching a single event listener to a common ancestor element that is higher up in the DOM (Document Object Model) hierarchy.

 eg
 ```javascript